skillrepos/cursor/labs.md

 <br><br>

-3. Type this in Composer to request a multi-file authentication feature:
+3. Type this in the Chat panel to request a multi-file authentication feature:

 ```
 Create a complete authentication system for the API: